Tony McNamara (writer): Career

 After writing various television episodes and stage plays, McNamara made his film debut in 2003 directing The Rage in Placid Lake, adapted from his stage play The Café Latte Kid.
 Following this, he wrote for various television programmes in Australia, most notably The Secret Life of Us, Love My Way, Tangle and Puberty Blues.

 In 2015, McNamara directed his second feature film, comedy-drama Ashby, starring Mickey Rourke, Sarah Silverman and Emma Roberts.
 A year later, he returned to television as creator of medical drama Doctor Doctor.

 In 2018, he received critical acclaim for his work in co-writing the historical comedy-drama film The Favourite with Yorgos Lanthimos, starring Emma Stone.
 Originally a screenplay by Deborah Davis written 20 years prior to the film's release, Lanthimos and McNamara worked together to complete the final script.

 McNamara created The Great, a series revolving around the life of Catherine the Great, starring Elle Fanning and Nicholas Hoult, which premiered on Hulu on 15 May 2020.
 It is based on his play about Catherine the Great, which premiered at the Sydney Theatre Company in 2008.
 McNamara also wrote a film adaptation of the play.

 McNamara returned to work with Lanthimos as the writer for the 2023 film Poor Things, with Stone as the lead actress once again.

-In April 2024, it was reported that he will script the upcoming film adaptation of the comic book Avengelyne, with Olivia Wilde directing, and Margot Robbie and Tom Ackerley producing through their LuckyChap Entertainment banner.
+In April 2024, it was reported that he would script the upcoming film adaptation of the comic book Avengelyne, with Olivia Wilde directing, and Margot Robbie and Tom Ackerley producing through their LuckyChap Entertainment banner.
 By April 2025, he was co-writing an upcoming Star Wars film, with Taika Waititi.